<- c("lmerTest", "stargazer", "ggeffects")

 The SSCC has 64-core Stata MP installed on all our Linux servers.
 Stata MP automatically parallelizes everything it can, but not all Stata commands can be parallelized.
 Start out by reserving 64 cores, but pay attention to the email you’ll get when your job finishes.
 If it tells you your job did not use very much of the CPU time it reserved you can reduce the number of cores you use for similar jobs in the future.

-Note that only one server in SlurmSilo has 64 cores, so you may want to only reserve 44 cores so your job can run on other servers.
+Note that only two servers in SlurmSilo have 64 cores (and one is frequently used for GPU jobs), so you may want to only reserve 44 cores so your job can run on other servers.

 3.2.6 What to Read in Linux Essentials